< Back to all articles

 No mortgage advice is ‘free’, but a broker can give you value for your money

 Mortgage brokers earn money on commissions paid by lenders.
 This means that even “free mortgage advice” is still paid for in one form or another.
 Some mortgage brokers may also charge a fee.
-For Mortgage Advice Bureau, charging fees allows us to spend more time advising you, supporting you throughout your application and means our advice can be wholly focused on your needs, rather than dependant upon the value of the lender commissions.

 After all, a mortgage is probably the biggest investment you’ve ever made, so it makes sense to know you’re getting the right deal.